Jared and Ivanka stay out of the spotlight amid Comey fallout

 And this week was no exception.
 Though the President's daughter and son-in-law remained in Washington and working at the White House, they stayed under the radar and away from the cameras following news of Comey's departure.

 Ivanka Trump spoke at an event honoring military families just before the news of Comey's departure broke late Tuesday afternoon.
-She has not made any public appearances since that event.
+She had not made any public appearances since, with the exception of a pooled-press event at the White House Friday.

 She posts prolifically on social media -- sometimes multiple times a day.
 But following Monday snaps from a visit to a popular Hirschhorn Museum exhibit and a meeting with biomedical community leaders, she's been relatively quiet compared to her usual posting pattern -- sharing only a photo from Tueday's event, a link to an article on paid family leave, a #TBT from her trip to Berlin and an #FBF from a September visit to Virginia Beach.